Skip to main content

 There are a number of reasons why loneliness appears to be a growing problem.
 Some argue that there is a lack of community within modern society, which discourages people from connecting with one another.

 High living costs and stagnant wages may also be part of the problem, as these factors can prevent people from socialising.
-Although we are on constant virtual contact with people via Facebook, Instagram or Twitter, numerous studies have shown social media can increase feelings of loneliness.
+Although we are on constant virtual contact with people via social media, studies have shown this can increase feelings of loneliness4.

 Freddie Cocker, 24, founder of the mental health platform Vent, says his loneliness is triggered in different situations.

 "Other times it could be if I decide to stay at home and I'm in my room on my own alone with my thoughts.
-I'm highly extroverted and live with depression, anxiety and chronic overthinking so my mind will often to drift to the fun nights other people might be having or the experiences my friends are doing without me."
+I'm highly extroverted and live with depression, anxiety and persistent overthinking so my mind will often to drift to the fun nights other people might be having, or the experiences my friends are enjoying without me."

 Cocker adds that being online can make it worse.
-"The danger with that is getting lost in social media and the perils that come with that - humble-bragging, narcissistic, boastful posts about how great someone's life is."
+"There's a danger of getting lost in social media and the triggers that come with that - humble-bragging, boastful posts about how great someone's life is."

 He adds that he has a supportive friendship group, but loneliness can still take its toll.